 Flights from Australia

-Australians are spoiled for choice when it comes to getting to Singapore.
 Regular direct flights from both full service and discount carriers connect most Australian capital cities to Singapore, with a flight time from 4.5 hours (Darwin), 5.5 hours (Perth) and 7-8 hours (Adelaide, Melbourne, Sydney, Brisbane).
-Return flights with discount carriers should set you back $400-800 AUD, more for flag carriers.
+Return flights with discount carriers cost from $400-800 AUD, more for flag carriers.

 Flights from Europe

-Several airlines fly direct from major European cities to Singapore including Singapore Airlines, British Airways, Lufthansa and Air France/KLM (flight time around 12-13 hours.)
+Several airlines fly direct from Europe (12-13 hours) to Singapore including Singapore Airlines, British Airways, Lufthansa and Air France/KLM.
 Middle-eastern carriers such as Emirates and Qatar are also worth considering, as they service a much wider range of European cities.
-On the downside, the combined flight time is longer as you will make a stopover in their home hub.
 Expect to pay €500-800 for return economy flights.

 If you are lucky enough to be staying downtown, you may be in a position to walk to the circuit.
 Given the heat and humidity in Singapore however, it may be more comfortable to take public transport, even if it is only a few stops.
 See the table below for the closest MRT stations and entrance gates for each grandstand.
 Be patient when leaving the circuit, as some gates (particularly for the Bay Grandstand) and paths can get congested.
 MRT services are extended to 1am on Grand Prix weekend.